TheSystemDevelopmentKit/thesdk_template/doc/source/introduction.rst

 - TheSyDeKick classes are intended to collect methods common to "TheSyDeKick"-framework.
 They should NOT contain anything specific to a particular design.
-- Rtl class defines properties and methods that are required to run verilog and vhdl simulations.
+- RTL class defines properties and methods that are required to run Verilog and vhdl simulations.

 - Spice class defines properties and methods that are required to run eldo and spectre simulations.

-- If component has an  rtl model, it should  be a a subclass of rtl.
-If component does not have rtl as a superclass, rtl-requirements do not apply.
+- If component has an  RTL model, it should  be a subclass of RTL.
+If component does not have RTL as a superclass, RTL-requirements do not apply.

 - Design specific classes are freely defined by the designer

-- A "system_paramemeter_class" may used as super class for the "system_tests" and "system_testbench" (not subcomponent entities) to define the properties that typically
+- A "system_parameter_class" may used as super class for the "system_tests" and "system_testbench" (not subcomponent entities) to define the properties that typically